 Students and employees are prohibited from bringing onto campus or using alcohol or illegal drugs on campus or during any College activity.
 Limited exceptions to this policy may be granted by the College's President or designee.
 The College has a Drug and Substance Abuse Council, which offers help to students and employees in seeking counseling and/or assistance programs.
-From time to time workshops and seminars are conducted on campus relating to the following subjects:

-Crime and Safety Self-Defense Drugs and Alcohol Date Rape
+From time to time workshops and seminars are conducted on campus relating to Crime and Safety, Drugs and Alcohol, Self-Defense, and Date Rape.